 Electrical and Computer Engineering

 Western's Engineering and Design department offers a Bachelor of Science degree in Electrical and Computer Engineering.
 The program serves current students, industry, the University, and citizens of Washington state by preparing students to find pragmatic engineering solutions to problems, while understanding the impact of their solutions in a global, economic, environmental, and societal context.
 The educational experience we provide emphasizes lab-based experiential learning, teamwork, communication, and critical thinking, while the program curriculum provides current, practical engineering knowledge built on a solid foundation in math and science.
-The Electrical and Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The Electrical and Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.
 Accreditation and enrollment information is available here.

 The student begins the program in the second quarter of their freshman year with an orientation course, and is generally enrolled in one or more major courses each quarter until graduation.
 Many laboratory courses provide a combination of practical experience with design, and ultimately lead to a culminating project that spans the senior year.
 The students may choose a concentration in Electronics, Energy, Artificial Intelligence and Machine Learning, or Wireless Networking and Signal Processing.
 All concentrations include a common electrical and computer engineering core which includes courses in digital and analog electronics, embedded microcontrollers, communications, and controls.